grenzbotin/eco2rd/README.md

 ### Todos
 #### Content
-- [] Show CO₂ equivalent for cards, smartphone battery powering, etc
+- [x] Show equivalent for co2, electricity and download size
 - [x] Show details when clicking on node in pie charts
 - [x] Show page visits (today, month, total)
 - [x] Show amount and data details of non-origin resources that got fetched on page load